Test-Instance/Laravel-Model-Profiles/README.md

 Your models must live within `App/Models`

 > (version 2 onward)
 Set your model path and migration path within the `app/config/profiles.php` file.
-These tell Laravel Model Profiles where to inject new profile Models & Migrations via creation.
+These tell Laravel Model Profiles where to inject new profile models & migrations via creation.
 Default is `App/Models`

 <hr/>

 ## Usage

-> We will use 'User.php' Model as an example.
+> We will use 'User.php' model as an example.

 ### Make Model Profile